-- If you can’t fell asleep, get out of bed and go to another room and do some reading for 15 minutes and go back to your bed.
+- If you can’t fall asleep, get out of bed and go to another room and do some reading for 15 minutes and go back to your bed.

-- Don’t check social media in bed, if you do, set a time to put it down.
+- Don’t check social media in bed, if you do, set a time to put your phone down.
 If you can’t do this then just don’t put your phone on your bed.
 Instead, put it far from your bed where you can not reach it.

-- Do regular exercise helps get better sleep at night.
+- Do regular exercise, it helps get better sleep at night.

 - Spend time in the light every day.
 This helps your body set the biological clock.

-- Journal your thoughts or worries and let forget them.
+- Journal your thoughts or worries and forget them.